 Modeling uni-dimensional objects has great application for the representation of wires in industry and medicine.
-Some models use as basic formalism differential equations [53], rigid body chains [26] and spring-mass systems [23].
-The combination of spline geometrical modeling and physical dynamical models was introduced by [60].
-They allow a continuous definition of unidmensional objects.
-An inconvenient of the spline model is that, since they are based exclusively on the control points of the spline, they are not adequated for representing the hose torsion.
-The work of [75] has improved the spline representation by combining the splines modeling with the Cosserat rod theory, allowing to model the twisting of the hose.
+Some models use as basic formalism differential equations [49], rigid body chains [26] and spring-mass systems [22].
+The combination of spline geometrical modeling and physical dynamical models was introduced by [57].
+They allow a continuous definition of uni-dimensional objects.
+An inconvenient of the spline model is that, since they are based exclusively on the control points of the spline, they are not suitable for representing the hose torsion.
+The work of [76] has improved the spline representation by combining the splines modeling with the Cosserat rod theory, allowing to model the twisting of the hose.
 This new approach, known as Geometrically Exact Dynamic Splines (GEDS), represents the control points of the splines by the three Cartesian coordinates plus a fourth coordinate representing the twisting state of the hose.

-The Cosserat rod theory [67, 1] is usually used in modeling uni-dimensional objects because it permits to model its physical behaviour.
-In Cosserat rod theory an uni-dimensional object is described by a curve $\mathbf{r}(s)$ and a coordinate frame of director vectors $[\mathbf{e}1, \mathbf{e}2, \mathbf{e}3](s)$ attached to each point of the curve.
-The parameter s goes from one end of the curve, for s = 0, to the other for s = L, being L the length of the hose.
-The curve and the director vectors are joined into a coordinate frame $E(s) = [\mathbf{e}1, \mathbf{e}2, \mathbf{e}3, \mathbf{r}](s)$ .
+The Cosserat rod theory [65, 1] is usually used in modeling uni-dimensional objects because it permits to model its physical behavior.
+In Cosserat rod theory an uni-dimensional object is described by a curve $\mathbf{r}(u)$ and a coordinate frame of director vectors $[\mathbf{e}1, \mathbf{e}2, \mathbf{e}3](u)$ attached to each point of the curve.
+The parameter u goes from one end of the curve, for u = 0, to the other for u = L, being L the length of the hose.
+The curve and the director vectors are joined into a coordinate frame $E(u) = [\mathbf{e}1, \mathbf{e}2, \mathbf{e}3, \mathbf{r}](u)$ .
 A graphic representation of the hose by the curve and the frame director vectors is shown in figure 4.1.

-Figure 4.1: Cosserat rod model of a hose
+Figure 4.1: Cosserat rod model of a hose.